curveresearch/curvesim/docs/contributing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First create a virtual env and install all the dev dependencies (``requirements.txt``).
+We recommend using Python 3.10; other versions may have issues with the dependencies.

 The following steps all assume you are working out of a virtual env with all
 dependencies installed.